Why learn Spanish in India? What are the benefits associated with the language?

 Within Europe, Spain is fast emerging as a famous study abroad destination for Indian students.

-Spain is quite welcoming towards students from other countries and sees them as a valuable addition to the already rich cultural landscape of the nation.
+Spain is quite welcoming towards students from other countries.
+It sees them as a valuable addition to the already rich cultural landscape of the nation.

 MBA, law, and Spanish language courses offered by Spanish universities and private institutions have met worldwide acclaim.

-Higher education in Spain is known to prepare highly skilled and talented professionals; companies will see you as candidates with an international mindset and a problem solver.
+Higher education in Spain prepares highly skilled and talented professionals; companies will see you as candidates with an international mindset and a problem solver.

 Their degrees are respected and recognized by employers all over the world.